AmrNassermohamed/code95_task/README.md

 # Query Builder

 A QueryBuilder project created in flutter using MobX and Provider.
-Boilerplate supports  mobile, is used to filter list o user
+QueryBuilder supports  mobile, is used to filter list of user

 ## Acknowledgements